Fabio3rs/my-cpp-repl-study/README.md

 ### 12. Pre-built Library Integration (`#loadprebuilt`)

-The `#loadprebuilt` command implements sophisticated integration of external compiled libraries into the REPL environment:
+The `#loadprebuilt` command integrates external compiled libraries into the REPL environment:

 #### Symbol Extraction and Analysis
 ```cpp